BillSchultzPhD/BillSchultzPhDsite/content/authors/admin/_index.md

 #- Visitors
 ---

-I'm Bill Schultz, a PhD candidate in the Political Science department at Florida State University.
-Substantively, I study natural resource management in societies around the world, as well as the politics of conservation and development projects.
-Methodologically, I conduct research using a flexible mix of game theory and observational analysis.
-I am especially interested in geospatial data collection and causal inference techniques like the synthetic control method.
+I research natural resource management in societies around the world, as well as the politics of conservation and development projects.
+I conduct my research using a flexible mix of game theory and observational data analysis.
+I am especially interested in geospatial data collection and causal inference.

 On this website, you will find some information about my research projects (including replication materials), the courses I teach, and my CV.
 You can also get in touch over email.
 Thank you for visiting!